Irreducible cycles and points in special position in moduli spaces for tropical curves: (Irreducible) tropical subfans and cycles in

 Now we map these cones to $ \M_{0,5} $ by the forgetful map that sends the marked ends in $ A,B,C_1,C_2,D $ to $ x_1,x_2,x_3,x_4,x_5 $, respectively.
-The $4$ cones occurring above are then exactly mapped to the four cones in the vital divisor $ D^{\{1,2\}} $ in $ \M_{0,5} $ of example \ref {ex-vital-5}.
-As this divisor is irreducible (see example \ref {m05}), we conclude that there is up to a global multiple only one choice of weights for the four cones above.
-By the explicit computation of example \ref {ex-vital-5} these weights satisfy $ -w(A \cup B,C_1,C_2,D) = w(A,B,C_1,D \cup C_2) = w(A,B,C,D) $, proving both (a) and (b). \end{proof}
+The $4$ cones occurring above are then exactly mapped to the four cones in the vital divisor $ D^{\{1,2\}} $ in $ \M_{0,5} $ of Example \ref{ex-vital-5}.
+As this divisor is irreducible (see Example \ref {m05}), we conclude that there is up to a global multiple only one choice of weights for the four cones above.
+By the explicit computation of Example \ref{ex-vital-5} these weights satisfy $ -w(A \cup B,C_1,C_2,D) = w(A,B,C_1,D \cup C_2) = w(A,B,C,D) $, proving both (a) and (b). \end{proof}

-\begin {remark} The proofs of propositions \ref{pir} and \ref{prop-vital} suggest that, once we know that a divisor in $\M_{0,n}$ is locally irreducible, we might be able to conclude by some ``connectivity'' argument that the divisor is also (globally) irreducible.
-Unfortunately, the proof of this connectivity is very complicated for increasing $n$.
-Indeed, the number of possible choices for the weights of the codimension-$1$ cones adjacent to a codimension-$2$ cone lying in locally irreducible divisors increases.
-Furthermore, the number of possible cones contained in the support of such a divisor increases.
-So far, we are just able to show the equivalence of local and global irreducibility of a divisor in the case $n=6$ (for $n=5$ this is trivial since there exists only one balancing condition): \end {remark}
+\begin {remark} The proofs of Propositions \ref{pir} and \ref{prop-vital} suggest that, once we know that a divisor in $\M_{0,n}$ is locally irreducible, we might be able to conclude by some ``connectivity'' argument that the divisor is also (globally) irreducible.
+Unfortunately, the proof of this connectivity is very complicated for increasing $n$ since the number of possible cones contained in the support of such a divisor increases exponentially.
+So far, we are just able to show the equivalence of local and global irreducibility of a divisor in the case $n=6$ (for $n=5$ this is trivial since there is only one balancing condition): \end {remark}

 \begin {proposition} In $ \M_{0,6} $ every locally irreducible divisor is also globally irreducible. \end {proposition}